 Try to limit or avoid alcohol and other drinks that can make you dehydrated.
-Dehydration can result in puffy eyes, so have a glass of water instead.
+Dehydration can result in puffy eyes, so it may be best to have a glass of water instead.

 6. Pass on the salt

 Eating too much salt can cause additional fluid retention in your body.
-It can also lead to other health problems, like a greater risk of heart problems and stroke.
-The current percent daily value for sodium is 2,400 milligrams (mg).
-However, the American Heart Association recommends limiting sodium to 1,500 mg per day.
+It can also lead to other health issues, such as a greater risk of heart problems and stroke.

-Instead, eat more whole foods such as fresh vegetables and fruits.
+Instead, eat more whole foods like fresh vegetables and fruits.